Contact Promax Electric today!

-You’ve found the home of your dreams, an old character home with charm and most likely an outdated electrical service panel.
+You’ve found the home of your dreams.
+An old character home with charm and most likely an outdated electrical service panel.
 Before you start writing cheques, always consult your insurance company.
 Ask if they would insure a home with the particular panel in question.
-Insurance companies are not quick to put themselves at risk and consider the electrical, and rightly so, to be a major concern.
-Once you know they’re requirements contact us for an electrical inspection that will give you the bargaining power you need to secure a home that is safe and insurable.
+Insurance companies are not quick to put themselves at risk.
+They consider the electrical, and rightly so, to be a major concern.
+Once you know they’re requirements contact us for an electrical inspection. that will give you the bargaining power you need to secure a home that is safe and insurable.

 Legal suites are a great way to make extra money and pay your mortgage off in half the time.
 Before you start advertising for tenants consider they’re electricity needs and do the math.
-A great way to do this is to look at your electrical bill and then factor in another fridge, stove and possibly and washer and dryer.
-Even with shared laundry the electrical can get out of hand especially if your tenants are using space heaters, portable air conditioning units, vacuums and hair dryers.
+A great way to do this is to look at your electrical bill and then factor double the appliances.
+Fridges, stoves, dishwashers, water heaters, meters and laundry.
+Even with shared laundry the electrical can get out of hand.
+Especially if your tenants are using space heaters, portable air conditioning units, vacuums and hair dryers.
 You’ll find your tenants will get frustrated fast with tripping breakers and possibly accuse you of providing an unfit unit.
-Save yourself the headache and contact us, Promax Electric Ltd. to make sure you understand your homes electrical capabilities and potential.
+Save yourself the headache and contact us.
+Promax Electric Ltd. and make sure you understand your homes electrical capabilities and potential.

 Sometimes you’ll find your electrical service in a closet or pantry or maybe its just in an unsightly location.
 The former being of concern, the latter perhaps just an aesthetic case.
 Let us help you make the right choice when changing out your electrical service.

 The Electrical Service bottom line

 The age of a home can usually give you a good idea of the type of electrical service panel inside.
 Most are from 60 to 100 amps and are considered safe and do not require an upgrade.
-However, when its time to sell or renovations are at hand, call us to help you make and educated decision for you and your future.
+However, when it’s time to sell or renovate, call us to help you make the best choice with your electrical.